lizmat/articles/5to6-classes.md

         has $.y;
     }

-Has you can see, the Perl 6 syntax is much more declarative: there is no need to write code to have a `new` method, nor is there code needed to create the accessors for `x` and `y`.
+As you can see, the Perl 6 syntax is much more declarative: there is no need to write code to have a `new` method, nor is there code needed to create the accessors for `x` and `y`.
 Also note that instead of `package`, one needs to specify `class` in Perl 6.